Block Websites

 Filter Explicit Search Results

+The first (and easiest) step you can take is to limit internet search results to limit the discovery of explict websites.
 Google SafeSearch is a setting that can help filter out inappropriate content from your search results on Chrome.
-This tool is intended to remove explicit images or videos, violent sites, 18+ sites, and other content that is considered adult or inappropriate.
+This Google search feature is intended to remove explicit images or videos, violent sites, 18+ sites, and other content that is considered adult or inappropriate.

 Block Websites Based on Categories